LuShenJ/PyEMILI/README.rst

 ------------

 PyEMILI is under active development.
 For the most up-to-date version, we recommend installing from the GitHub repository.

+The latest GitHub version includes the expanded atomic transition database out to **30 micron**.
+This update can be obtained with ``git clone`` and local installation, but it has not yet been published as a formal release.

 Install from GitHub
 ~~~~~~~~~~~~~~~~~~~